 If you want to change your vote or revoke your proxy after you have signed and delivered it to CST Trust Company, you may do so by delivering another properly executed form of proxy bearing a later date and delivering it as set out above under the heading "- Depositing Your Proxy" by no later than 4:30 p.m.
-(Central Time) on June 9, 2014, or in any other manner permitted by law.
+(Central Time) on June 6, 2016 (or at least 24 hours prior to any reconvened meeting in the event of any adjournment(s) or postponement(s) of the Meeting), or in any other manner permitted by law.

 If you revoke your proxy and do not replace it with another form of proxy that is deposited with CST Trust Company on or before the deadline at 4:30 p.m.
-(Central Time) on June 9, 2014, you may still vote your own Shares in person at the Meeting provided you are a Registered Shareholder whose name appeared on the Shareholders' register of North West as at April 28, 2014.
+(Central Time) on June 6, 2016, you may still vote your own Shares in person at the Meeting provided you are a Registered Shareholder whose name appeared on the Shareholders' register of North West as at April 25, 2016.